Nearly 20% of children in the United States live below the federal poverty level

 Fair Chance envisions a nation where every child succeeds.
 We believe that small, community-based nonprofits are critical players in combating the effects of poverty on children.
-By providing free, customized capacity building support, Fair Chance’s goal is to ensure these community-based organizations are strong, effective, sustainable resources in the communities they serve for years to come.
+By providing free, customized capacity building support, Fair Chance’s goal is to ensure these organizations are strong, sustainable, effective resources in the communities they serve for years to come.

 We work with nonprofits using a three-fold approach:

-- We help nonprofit leaders build upon their strengths
+- We help leaders build upon their strengths

-- We help organizations build their capacity to ensure that they can continue to serve their community
+- We help organizations improve capacity to serve their communities

-- We help them enhance their programs and services, so that they can achieve life-changing results for children and families experiencing poverty
+- We help enhance programs and services, so that children, youth, and families experiencing poverty can achieve life-changing results

 What are “Life-Changing Results”?